16 Free Museums in Copenhagen You Can’t Afford to Miss

 Copenhagen Cathedral Museum (Domkirkemuseet – Vor Frue Kirke) – Always Free Entry

-Copenhagen’s Cathedral Museum is on the first floor of the Copenhagen Cathedral.
+Copenhagen’s Cathedral Museum is on the first floor of the Copenhagen Cathedral, also known as the Church of Our Lady.
 It comprises two sections: a light and airy area in the passageway leading to the cathedral shop and a darker area that winds around the back of the altar.

 Both are in contrast to the ruins on display in the basement (also free entry).
 Unfortunately, the ruins are currently closed to the public.

-Be aware there are two flights of stairs up to the Cathedral Museum and no elevator.
+Be aware there are two flights of stairs up to the Cathedral Museum and no lift.

-For more information about Copenhagen Cathedral and other churches around the city, take a look at 11 Stunning Churches To Visit In The Heart of Copenhagen.
+For more information about Copenhagen Cathedral and other churches around the city, take a look at The Best Churches In Copenhagen Even If You’re Not Religious article.

 Whilst the opening times below are fixed, the cathedral may be closed at any time for weddings, christenings or funerals.